Professor, Fulbright Scholar, Director of the Environmental Studies Program

 - GEOG 470: Contemporary Issues in Environmental Studies

 - GEOG 429/529; ERP 594: Organic Farming and Local Food

 - GEOG 500: Principles of Research

 Duram, L.A.
 2018.
-(Under Contract.
-Forthcoming) Environmental Geography.
-Understanding Our World.
-ABC-CLIO: Santa Barbara, CA. 344 pages
+Environmental Geography: People and the Environment.
+Book Series: Understanding Our World.
+ABC-CLIO: Santa Barbara, CA. 344 pages.
+Hardbound.

 Duram, L.A., Editor, 2011.
 Encyclopedia of Organic, Sustainable and Local Food.
 Bison Books (University of Nebraska Press).
 462 pages.
 Paperback.